-Music majors in the performance track must complete an individual sixty-minute senior recital.
-To prepare for this, they are encouraged to also complete a thirty-minute junior recital.
+• Music majors must complete an individual sixty-minute senior recital.
+To prepare for this, they are encouraged to complete a thirty-minute junior recital.
 Music minors must complete a thirty-minute senior recital.
 A student may be advised to take additional applied hours during recital preparation.
-Music majors in the worship track must complete a sixty-minute musical worship event.